Toloka/docs/en/guide/concepts/train.md

     #### What should be a good hint?

-    Avoid wordings like: <q>You answered incorrectly, please provide the correct response</q>.
+    Avoid wordings like: "You answered incorrectly, please provide the correct response".
 The Toloker learns when the hint explains the essence of their mistake.

     Make the hints clear.
 Explain which response should be chosen and why.